Gazing at the Star Next Door

-Gazing at the Star Next Door (隣のステラ, Tonari no Sutera) is a Japanese manga series written and illustrated by Ammitsu.
+Gazing at the Star Next Door (隣のステラ, Tonari no Sutera), also known as Stella Next to Me, is a Japanese manga series written and illustrated by Ammitsu.
 It began serialization in Kodansha's shōjo manga magazine Bessatsu Friend in January 2022.
 A live-action film adaptation premiered in Japanese theaters in August 2025.

+Synopsis

+Chiaki Amano has long held romantic feelings for her childhood friend Subaru Hiiragi.
+Her problem is that Subaru has gotten into acting, and is becoming progressively famous, making her want to abandon said feelings.
+However, due to how close they often are she still clings on to these feelings for Subaru.